-SchoolTutoring Academy’s tutoring programs for Elburn students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Elburn, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Kaneland Community School District uses the Illinois Learning Standards as its curriculum in all core academic subjects as well as elective courses.
 The curriculum fosters understanding of diversity and respect for self and others.
 The curriculum is intended to prepare students for a technological society.
 It cultivates leadership skills through integrated academic and co-curricular activities and provides real life applications to prepare students for their future.
 The school also believes it to be of paramount importance to incorporate opportunities for performance in and an appreciation of the fine arts.